 Naoshima is a small and lush-green island located in the Seto Inland Sea.
 The island is home to various art museums, sculptures, and new architectural pieces that are integrated into the landscape.
 Naoshima makes for a great weekend getaway from Tokyo and is also a great place to camp in Japan.

 Naoshima can be accessed by plane or ferry.
-The Naoshima Airport is located 27 kilometers from the island’s capital, and the closest ferry terminal is Miyanoura Port, which is 9 kilometers away.
+The Naoshima Airport is located 27 kilometers from the island’s capital, and the closest ferry terminal is Miyanoura Port, which is nine kilometers away.
+If you don’t fancy making your own way there, you can take the stress out of things by enjoying a two-day tour from Osaka or Koyoto.

-There are a few places to stay near Naoshima.
 The closest accommodation is Miyanoura Port, which offers a few hotels and guesthouses.
-There are also a few hotels located on the island of Naoshima such as MY LODGE Naoshima.
+There is also a selection of hotels located on the island of Naoshima, such as MY LODGE Naoshima.

 Yakushima is a prefecture island that is known for its nature reserves and waterfalls.
-This is one of the best places to visit in Japan because of its natural beauty.
 You can enjoy hikes through the forests, stroll along the beaches, and take in the sights and sounds of the waterfalls.

 Getting to Yakushima is easiest by plane.
 There are airports in Kagoshima and Osaka, and both airports have flights that go to Yakushima.
 You can also get to the island via ferry from Kagoshima or Osaka.

 There are a few different places to stay in Yakushima.
-If you are looking for a place to stay near the beaches, Miyanoura is the best place to stay.
-There are a number of hotels and inns in the area, and it is easy to get to the beaches from this location.
+If you are looking for a place to hang your hat near the beaches, Miyanoura is the best place to stay.
+There are several hotels and inns in the area, and it is easy to get to the sands from this location.

 11. Shinjuku, Tokyo

-Yes, I’m aware that Tokyo has already been cited in the list, but Tokyo can be considered its own country, then Tokyo’s Shinjuku district is an entire world within this metropolis.
+Yes, I’m aware that Tokyo has already been cited in the list, but if Tokyo can be considered its own country, then the Shinjuku district could well be the capital within a capital.

 In any one street in Shinjuku, you’ll almost certainly come into contact with a thousand individuals from all around the world.
 Despite making up just 1% of Tokyo’s population, tourists outnumber residents in Shinjuku by a ratio of 3:1.

 The simple reason for that is Shinjuku has so many things to do!
-Some of Japan’s best restaurants, retailers, concert venues, bars, and countless other unique attractions are located in Shinjuku, often less than a mile away from each other.
+All modern life is here, and some of Japan’s best restaurants, retailers, concert venues, bars, and countless other unique attractions are located in Shinjuku, often less than a mile away from each other.
+Try a bar-hopping tour, or late-night foodie tour to experience the hectic culinary scene and make some new friends.

-On top of that, if you’ve seen any movie set in Tokyo, it probably had a scene or two, (if not the entire movie), set in Shinjuku.
-The district is sort of what we all thought the “future” would look like in the 80s and 90s.
+On top of that, if you’ve seen almost any movie set in Tokyo, there’s a good chance it had a scene or two set in Shinjuku.
+The district is basically what we all thought the “future” would look like in the 80s and 90s.
+Ahhhh, how I miss those days…

-But not everything in Shinjuku is flashy or high-paced.
-In fact, the Shinjuku Gyoen National Garden is one of the quietest places in all of Tokyo, and it’s the perfect spot for you to just forget all your troubles and relax.
+Not everything in Shinjuku is flashy or fast-paced.
+The Shinjuku Gyoen National Garden is one of the quietest places in all of Tokyo, and it’s the perfect spot for you to just forget all your troubles and relax.
+Trust me – you’re going to need it.

 The Japanese Bullet Train, or Shinkansen, is one of the most famous and efficient trains in the world.
 With a top speed of 320 kilometers per hour, it can get you from city to city quickly and comfortably.